Gurmann11/devops-project/README.md

 ## What I'd add next

+## What I'd add next
-Deploying this on a cloud instance is the obvious next step — right now it runs locally.
-I also want to try SonarQube for static analysis on the Python code itself, not just the image.
-And proper Slack alerts when a build fails would make this feel more like a real team setup.
+✅ SonarQube — already implemented in my next project Deploying on a cloud instance is next — currently runs locally.
+Slack alerts on build failure would make it feel like a real team setup.
 ---

-**Gurmann Singh Dhillon** — gurmanndhillon84@gmail.com — [github.com/Gurmann11](https://github.com/Gurmann11)
+**Gurmann Singh Dhillon** — gurmanndhillon84@gmail.com — (https://linkedin.com/in/gurmanndhillon)-[github.-com/Gurmann11](https://github.com/Gurmann11)